Is Your Business Ready for the 2021 Website Accessibility Requirements?

 On January 1, 2021, the Ontario government’s AODA website accessibility requirements came into effect.

 Whether you’ve just learned about the legislation, or you’re actively making website changes to ensure compliance, the AODA website requirements can feel daunting.
-In this blog post we’ll help you understand what it means for your business.
+In this blog post we’ll help you understand the basics of what it means for your business.

 Which Businesses are Required to Comply with the AODA Website Accessibility Requirements?